 Transitioning to a one year old is a big change!
-They start walking and talking more, and of course we have to figure out what we’re going to feed them now that they have transitioned completely out of baby food.
+They start walking and talking more, and of course we have to figure out a new toddler schedule and what we’re going to feed them now that they have transitioned completely out of baby food.
 Regardless if you are an amazing cook or don’t cook at all, or your one year old loves everything or barely anything- we all need some fast meals to throw together in a pinch.
 These are some fast, easy and simple finger food meals for a one year old and growing toddlers!

 When my first son Miles turned one, I was in a little bit of a panic as to what to feed him.
 He strongly preferred his pureed baby food so I mostly fed him that to his first birthday, with a few finger foods sprinkled in.
 With my second son Ellis, I started to introduce finger foods earlier and more intentionally.
 He preferred to feed himself and trying new foods, so transitioning him was a little easier.
 And of course I had done it once before.